Jakom001/Data-Analytics-Internship/README.md

 3. [**Data Insights and Presentation:**](https://github.com/Jakom001/Data-Analytics-Internship/tree/main/Task%203%20-%20Data%20Insignts%20and%20Presentation) I used visualization tools to present the insights obtained from the previous analysis.
 This project required effective communication of findings to both technical and non-technical audiences.

-4. [**Data Segmentation and Targeting:**}() I used clustering techniques to segment the data into distinct groups based on certain features.
+4. [**Data Segmentation and Targeting:**]() I used clustering techniques to segment the data into distinct groups based on certain features.
 This segmentation aided in identifying target customer groups for marketing strategies.

 5. [**Machine Learning Model:**]() In the final project, I built a predictive model using machine learning algorithms.
 The model was trained to predict the likelihood of a customer making a transaction, which could be used for customer engagement and retention strategies.